ethanish/Diserge/README.md

 Calculated value represent how each gene is `difference` from the average level of expression in a cell.
-The difference between the two probability distributions is calculated using the Kullback-Leibler Divergence (
+The difference between the two probability distributions is calculated using the Kullback-Leibler Divergence , and the smaller the this value(
 $D_{KL}$ value
-), and the smaller the
-$D_{KL}$ value
-, the more stable the figure is in the scRNA-seq data.
+), the more stable the figure is in the scRNA-seq data.